segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 </iframe>

 ## Final Thoughts

-This workshop was designed to spark curiosity and demystify AI for students and professionals of varying technical backgrounds.
-It's a hands-on way to explore how systems like ChatGPT work and the core ideas of Machine Learning, Neural Networks, and Deep Learning.

 If you'd like to explore AI further, check out my curated list of resources [here](https://segunakinyemi.com/blog/ai-learning-resources/).
 Feel free to adapt this workshop and [share](/contact) your experiences—I'm always excited to hear how others are teaching these concepts!